 Josef Brunner:

-And secondly, you build trust.
+And just as importantly, you build trust.

 Johan: